Research

 -

 All fellows formally defend their thesis to their thesis committee at the end of their third year of fellowship.
-Ideally, the fellow thesis is also submitted for peer-review publication.
+The fellow will be required to complete their thesis prior to graduation per ABOG requirements.

 - Quality Improvement Projects